ipnsoftwares/ipnpylib/README.md

 # 🌍 **Interplanetary Network (IPN) -- Python Library** 🐍

+### ⚠️No guarantee, no liability, the project is still under construction.⚠️

 This library provides all IPN core functionality within a Python project.
 This library requires the IPN core service on the same device where the library will be used.
 The Python API does not provide FullNode functions for the IPN!